migroch/KushMenus/README.md

 # KushMenus
 Custom menu buildfire-plugin for KushModa

-Copy the control and widget directories into a buildfire's SDK plugin directory
+Copy the files in control/content/dist and widget/dist into a buildfire's SDK plugins/plugin_name/control/content/ and plugins/plugin_name/widget/ directories.